automium/provisioner/README.md

 if true the provisoiner waits until cleanup is done

 ### NETWORK_SECURITY_PORTS
-a list of ports or ranges e.g.
+a list of maximum 10 ports or ranges e.g.
 ```
 80,443,10000-20000
 ```